sivakg2000/docker/readme.md

 *   VOLUME
     *   VOLUME [“/shared_dir”]

-COPY vs ADD
+### COPY vs ADD

 Both commands will be used to copy files from a specific location  into a docker image.
 COPY takes source and destination.
 It only lets you copy in a local file or directory from your host into the docker image itself.
 But ADD lets you do that too.
 And also support 2 other sources.
 It accepts source as URL instead of file/directory.
 Secondly you can extract a tar file from the source directory into the destination which is docker image.

-RUN vs CMD vs ENTRYPOINT
+### RUN vs CMD vs ENTRYPOINT

-Dfsdf
+To be added.

-Most Used Docker Commands
+## Most Used Docker Commands

 <table>